How to Remove Mouth Noises from Audio AI:

 “I went to the store yesterday.
 And it was closed.”

-Why this matters: Manually editing out “to the… to the…” requires surgical precision to ensure the breath sounds natural.
-Cleanvoice does this automatically by cross-fading the remaining audio segments.
+Why this matters: Manually editing out “to the… to the…” requires surgical precision.
+If you just chop the audio block out, the background breath gets cut abruptly, sounding completely unnatural.
+Cleanvoice performs this edit automatically by seamlessly cross-fading the remaining audio segments, ensuring the “room tone” never drops out.

-Users often search for how to remove uhm and ah from audio free.
-You can do it for free, but let’s look at the hidden cost.
+Users constantly search for how to remove uhm and ah from audio free.
+You can absolutely do it for free in an open-source DAW, but when you factor in the sheer amount of manual labor required to manually remove mouth noises from audio AI becomes an absolute bargain.

 | Method | Time Cost (1 Hour Audio) | Quality Risk | Money Cost |